This beautiful Vinings home, priced at 979,000, is ideal for families, and has exceptional curb appeal.

 My fabulous client and her creative designer, Kendle Campbell, did everything possible to prepare this beautiful home to be photo shoot ready.
 Their work paid off.
 With plenty of showings as soon as the home was listed, an attractive offer was received within 48 hours of listing.
 Pictures draw buyers into your home but updates in important areas such as kitchens and baths appeal to buyers who want move-in ready.

-All furniture, carpets and paint was neutralized.
+A kitchen that opens to the family room is always a buyer magnet.
+All furniture, carpets and paint were neutralized.
 Kitchen cabinets were a dark wood color and were painted to make the kitchen lighter, brighter and appear larger.
 Counter tops were updated with granite and stainless steel appliances replaced old ones.

 Walls and linens in the master bedroom were neutralized and windows are free of dated window treatments.
 Depersonalization allowed potential buyers to see the rooms without distraction.

-With neutral linens and light walls instantly updates and enlarges a room.
+Neutral linens and light walls instantly updated and visually enlarged this secondary bedroom.
 All unnecessary accessories were removed for a clean, streamlined look.

 The master bath had been recently updated with new counter tops and fixtures and fresh paint on cabinets and walls.
 Kendle’s choices were affordable and appealing.
 All personal items were removed giving the appearance of a model home.